duckietown/duckietown-shell/README.md

 # Duckietown Shell

-*Duckietown Shell* is a pure Python, easily distributable (no dependencies) utility for Duckietown.
+*Duckietown Shell* is a pure Python, easily distributable (few dependencies) utility for Duckietown.

 The idea is that most of the functionality is implemented as Docker containers, and `dt-shell` provides a nice interface for that, so that user should not type a very long `docker run` command line.

 ## Prerequisites

-You must be using `pip` with Python 2.x to use Duckietown Shell:
+You must be using `pip` with Python 2.x to use Duckietown Shell.

+Check the output of this command:

     $ pip --version # Should return something like: pip 18.0 from ...python2.7/site-packages/pip (python 2.7)

-If not, first install `virtualenv`:
+If it says "2.7", you are golden and can skip down to "installation".

+Otherwise make a virtual environment as suggested below.

+### Python 2 virtual environment (necessary if Python 3 is the default)

+Install `virtualenv`:

     $ pip install virtualenv

 Then create a new virtual environment, `dts`:

-    $ virtualenv -p <PATH_TO_PYTHON2_BINARY> dts
+    $ virtualenv -p `which python2` dts

 Then activate the `dts` environment:

     $ source dts/bin/activate
     (dts) $

-Now, you now should be ready to install duckietown-shell.
+Now, you now should be ready to install `duckietown-shell`.
 To deactivate `dts` later, run `deactivate`.

 ## Installation